The long, crazy ride that is HARD Summer has officially wrapped.

 Don’t think I could ever get tired of this song.

-Anonymous asked: So I was reading the question someone asked about doing sound in college and I'm actually going to do radio production major at a college in LA.
+Anonymous said: So I was reading the question someone asked about doing sound in college and I'm actually going to do radio production major at a college in LA.
 Im wanting to do sound and tour with bands as well along with interning, but it raised the question, in your opinion, do you think there are a lot of opportunities to do these things with this major besides radio stations?
 Thank you.

 Let’s preface this with: I have not studied audio or radio production, so my response is based on what limited knowledge I have of what a radio production major studies in college.